knowsys/eval-datalog-arithmetic/README.md

 ## Toolchain

 The different steps in our toolchain have to be executed manually.
-In the first step SPASS-SPL transform an HBS(SLR)PP problem in the FTCNF language into an equisatisfiable HBS problem in the Datalog language, using the [Rulewerk rule syntax](https://github.com/knowsys/rulewerk/wiki/Rule-syntax-grammar).
+In the first step SPASS-SPL transforms an HBS(SLR)PP problem in the FTCNF language (described below) into an equisatisfiable HBS problem in the Datalog language, using the [Rulewerk rule syntax](https://github.com/knowsys/rulewerk/wiki/Rule-syntax-grammar).

-The bash commands look as follows:
+The bash command looks as follows for universal conjectures:

-    ./SPASS-SPL -d -n <file>.ftcnf > <file>.rls
+    ./bin/SPASS-SPL -d -n <file>.ftcnf > <file>.rls

+The bash command looks as follows for existential conjectures:

+    ./bin/SPASS-SPL -d <file>.ftcnf > <file>.rls

 Secondly, the Datalog `.rls` file is processed by the [VLog](https://github.com/karmaresearch/vlog) Java API [Rulewrk](https://github.com/knowsys/rulewerk).
 We created a [small java project eval-datalog-arithmetic](https://github.com/knowsys/eval-datalog-arithmetic/tree/main/code-eval-datalog-arithmetic) that uses [Rulewerk](https://github.com/knowsys/rulewerk) to load the `.rls` Knowledge Base, materialise it via the Datalog engine [VLog](https://github.com/karmaresearch/vlog), and query for a Goal fact.
 We separately measure parsing, loading, reasoning (materialisation) and querying in miliseconds.
 [The .jar we used to run our experiments](https://github.com/knowsys/eval-datalog-arithmetic/blob/main/code-eval-datalog-arithmetic_linux.jar) is built for a Linux machine.
 Alternatively, one can locally build their own jar (also on MAC OS) using the instructions [here](https://github.com/knowsys/eval-datalog-arithmetic/blob/main/code-eval-datalog-arithmetic/BUILDING-EVAL-JAR_README.md).